MayXpan/CSE-15L-Lab1/lab4.md

 Keys pressed:
     ```vim<space><shift>list<shift>examples.java<enter>```
+Entered text editor by using vim so I could make changes to the file.

 <img width="456" alt="image" src="https://github.com/MayXpan/cse-15l-labs/assets/130320757/c39b4885-8b04-4d77-9cd2-420d4b4d36ef">

 Keys pressed:
     ```llllllli<backspace>2<esc>```
+I pressed the l key however many times it took me to get the curser to the right of 1 on the line that it was already on, then entered insert mode to delete and replace with 2 then exited from insert mode by pressing the esc key.

 <img width="286" alt="image" src="https://github.com/MayXpan/cse-15l-labs/assets/130320757/49cbf7cd-77c4-44d7-aaaf-91e9877368ce">

 Keys pressed:
     ```<shift>;wq<enter>```
+I saved and exited from vim by typing :wq and pressing enter.

 ## Step 8